For heavy work boots, the break-in period can be rough.

 We’ve got you covered though.
-Today, we’re sharing the nine best practices when breaking in robust work boots.
+These are the nine best practices when breaking in work boots.

 Why It’s Important to Break Work Boots In

 You’ll be living in a world of hurt if you try heading to work with boots that haven’t been broken in.

 Even if you have the pain threshold of a running back, you should still break your work boots in before wearing them on the job.
 Blisters can get infected which can lead to further complications.
 Engaging in strenuous activity all day while your muscles and bones are being tenderized can be damaging to your feet.

 If you don’t care about your feet, at least care that you spent your hard-earned money on a new pair of boots.
 You don’t want to start wearing them out before you’ve even worn them in.